Morgenkaff/2semPI/README.md

  ## TODO:

-- Naming should follow the "Google C++ Style Guide".
+- There should be a style guide
 - All "#define's" for the pins should be replaced with vars of type int.
 - Class diagram and documentation of classes.
 - ...